More Engagement Using Twitter Cards? Or Raw Links with Photos Attached?

 Today we’re going to test whether posting a photo with a link or using links setup with Twitter Cards results in more engagement.

-Our friends at Buffer did a quick study on their own account and found that tweets with images received 150% more retweets.
+Our friends at Buffer did a quick study and found that tweets with images received 150% more retweets.

 Buffer also concluded that tweets with images got more clicks and favorites (likes).

-Twitter found in its own research that photos average a 35% boost in Retweets.
+Twitter found that photos average a 35% boost in Retweets.

-Stone Temple Consulting did an in-depth study surveying 4 million tweets and concluded that tweets with images garnered more than double the retweets and favorites.
+Stone Temple Consulting studied 4 million tweets and concluded that tweets with images garnered more than double the retweets and favorites.

-All of these stats are related to simply posting a tweet with text, a raw link and an image.
+All of these stats are related to simply posting a tweet with text, a raw link, and an image similar to the example below:

-There is also a way to post a tweet that will show more information about the link post and when you click on the image you’re taken to the link.
-Such a tweet is using what is called a “Twitter Card”.
+You can instead post a tweet that will show more information about the link and is hyperlinked, this is called a “Twitter Card”.

-Unfortunately there isn’t much research out there letting marketers know if using Twitter Card formatted links get more engagement than posting simply the image with the raw link.
+As of writing this article here isn’t much research letting marketers know if using the Twitter Card formatted links get more engagement than posting simply the image with the raw link.
 Just a lot of theory and “best practice” tips.

 Tweeting with an image will result in more engagement (impressions, clicks, retweets and/or favorites) than tweeting with a Twitter Card.